Harold Baker (politician): Career

-Political career

 Baker was elected to the House of Commons for Accrington in the January 1910 general election.
 He served in the Liberal administration of H. H. Asquith as Financial Secretary to the War Office from 1912 to 1914 and was admitted to the Privy Council in 1915.
+During the European War that broke out in 1914 he was a Member of His Majesty's Army Council, and in 1916 he became Inspector of Quartermaster-General Services.

-He was one of the few Liberal MPs of this period who opposed granting the vote to women.
-He was defeated at the 1918 general election when he faced both a Labour opponent as well as a Coalition government backed Unionist.
+Baker was one of the few Liberal MPs of his day who were opposed to granting the vote to women.

+He was defeated at the 1918 general election, when he faced both a Labour opponent as well as a Coalition government backed Unionist.
 He tried to win his seat back in 1922 but finished third.
 He did not stand for parliament again.

+While in parliament and out of it, Baker continued with his career as a barrister.
+In 1933 he became a Fellow of Winchester College and was its Warden from 1936 to 1946.